darshil0/atlas-strategic-matrix/CONTRIBUTING.md

 ### TypeScript

-- Use **strict mode** - all code must pass TypeScript strict checks
+- Use **strict mode**.
-- Prefer interfaces over types for object shapes
+- Prefer interfaces over types for object shapes.
-- Use explicit return types for functions
+- Use explicit return types for functions.
-- Avoid `any` type - use `unknown` if type is truly unknown
+- Avoid `any`; use `unknown` if the type is truly unknown.
-- Use const assertions where appropriate
+- Use const assertions where appropriate.

 **Example:**

 ```typescript
 interface TaskProps {
   id: string;